Contribution from Ebun, a pharmacist and speaker from London.

 4. Protective styles

-As much as I love wearing my natural hair out, I have simply learnt that I just cannot have it out all year around, especially in extreme cold or hot weather.
+As much as I love wearing my afro hair out, I have simply learnt that I just cannot have it out all year round, especially in extreme cold or hot weather.

 Protective styles include braids, weaves and crochet braids.
 They protect against dryness and breakage, however, you must still shampoo your scalp, sleep with a bonnet/satin scarf and keep your hair moisturised.
 Coconut oil and the Afrocenchix Sheen Natural Moisturising Spray works for me when wearing protective styles.